 The Central Michigan University College of Medicine (CMED) is the nation's 137th medical school and was founded to produce high-quality physicians for underserved communities in Michigan.
-In the 2018-2019 academic year, CMED focused on solidifying and strengthening existing relationships while exploring additional educational opportunities for our students.
+In the 2019-2020 academic year, CMED focused on solidifying and strengthening existing relationships while exploring additional educational opportunities for our students.

 The number of applicants to CMED continues to expand showing great interest in the program.
-The matriculating class of 2018 was selected from over 7200 applicants.
-12% of the students in the 2018 class are underrepresented in medicine (10% is the national average) and 77% of the 2018 class call Michigan home.
-CMED continued to be successful with their 2018-19 Match.
+The matriculating class of 2019 was selected from over 7400 applicants.
+11% of the students in the 2019 class represent CMED defined diversity categories that include Hispanic, African American, Native American and medically underserved urban and rural areas of Michigan.
+81% of the 2019 class call Michigan home.
+CMED continued to be successful with their 2019-2020 Match.
 Match statistics provide evidence that CMED is advancing the mission of the medical school.
-71% matched to primary care and 44% matched to a residency program in Michigan.
+75% matched to primary care and 40% matched to a residency program in Michigan.